BV-BRC/AMRMetadataReview_2021/README.md

 - models : This directory contains the two AMR models generated for the paper
 - README.md : This file
 - run.sh : Script used to run everything
+- getAccBySpc.py : Script used to compute accuracies by species.

 # run.sh

-This script downloads the fasta files from the PATRIC FTP and builds models.
-Note that these models are very large and require lots of RAM and compute time to run appropriately.
+This script downloads the fasta files and [*genome_lineage*](ftp://ftp.patricbrc.org/RELEASE_NOTES/genome_lineage) file from the PATRIC FTP and builds the cross-validated SIR and MIC models (the first 5 of 10 total folds are run).
+Afterwards, it computes model stats for each model using the *getAccBySpc.py* script.
+Note that these models require lots of RAM and compute time to run appropriately.

 ```bash
 bash PATH/TO/run.sh [output_dir] [threads]